pauljoohyunkim/Programming-Challenges-For-Beginners/README.md

 In the [challenges](challenges) directory, you will find a list of simple challenges that can be done.

-There will be info on each of the challenges on which languages are suggested and the difficulties.
+There will be info for each challenge regarding the relevant topics and difficulties.